NoobTaco/MidnightTesting/housing-information-discoveries.md

 ### Guild Housing Issues
 - Once the guild neighborhood is established, you need to log out and back in before you can move your house to that neighborhood.
 - Sometimes, when you exit your house, it appears to be missing.
 As a workaround, simply travel to the neighborhood through the menu and your house will reappear.
+(Will test some more but seems to be resolved)
 ## Guild Housing Finds

 ### Guild Finder Behavior
 When searching for neighborhoods, your Guild appears at the top of the finder list, making it easy to locate and join your Guild's housing area.

+### Guild Management and Permissions
+* Your other toons can visit your guild house without being in the guild.
+(As of now)
+* There are no settings or permissions for GM or Officers to limit plots.
+It will be a free-for-all.
+We will need to instill our guild to be respectful and civil in the land rush.
+* Endeavors and any controls to that are not enabled for testing yet.

 #### Example Screenshot
 ![Guild Neighborhood Finder](images/GuildNeighborhood%202025-10-04%20121352.png)
 ### Large Gathering Spaces
 There are great large areas available in the housing system, suitable for hosting large gatherings, social events, or shows.
 Seating
-* 98 seats for the audiance.
+* 98 seats for the audience.
 * 15 seats in the band pit
 The stage is large and the curtains move.